watsona4/scipy2016/SciPy2016TripReport.md

 > *Conda has solved the package deployment problem.
 Users on any of
 > the major operating systems can now use complex libraries by simply
-> conda installing them---no need for a compiler, and typically no
+> conda installing them&mdash;no need for a compiler, and typically no
 > requirement for users to install packages at the operating system
 > level.*
 >